 Once you reach the minimum qualification levels, however, all members ranging from Bronze to Platinum One will be eligible for the respective Points Club tier.
 You will be notified via email once you have qualified for each level.

-Benefits of Points Club
+Benefits of Qantas Points Club

 The main benefits arising from the Points Club program include flight and travel benefits, such as lounge access, along with offers and discounts available exclusively to members.